Context and Visual Impact

 Discovering the purpose of my work

 Since my experience of Coulter’s work 61 years ago, I’ve been on a quest in pursuit of the deeper meanings, motivations, and purposes of my work.
 Over this period, I’ve compiled a still growing set of principles and values against which I test my every intuition and design decision.
-We’ve printed them on a card and you’re welcome to pick one up as you leave.
-This evening we’ll focus briefly on two of the 17 principles listed, contextualism and humanism,

 Understanding our Humanness